Industry Research Fellowships guidelines

 - up to 5 years post-PhD research experience for early-career fellowships

-- The fellowship proposal must address at least one of the investment areas.
+- The fellowship proposal must address at least one of the investment areas outlined in these guidelines.

 - The fellowship must be undertaken in Queensland, and the Fellow must reside in Queensland for the term of the fellowship.

-Fellows must spend some of their fellowship physically co-located with one or more Queensland-based industry/end-user organisation(s).
-Refer to Assessment Criterion 2.
+- Fellows must spend some of their fellowship physically co-located with one or more Queensland-based industry/end-user organisation(s).

-Note: For non-industry/end-user organisation applicants, the industry/end-user partner must be a separate entity from the applicant organisation - not a parent or subsidiary, or a spin-out established for less than 12 months.
+- For non-industry/end-user organisation applicants, the industry/end-user partner must be a separate entity from the applicant organisation, that is, not a parent or subsidiary, or a spin-out established for less than 12 months.

-Company/business based Fellows must demonstrate that they will meaningfully collaborate with a Queensland-based university or research organisation throughout the fellowship.
+- Company/business based Fellows must have meaningful collaboration with a Queensland-based university or research organisation throughout the fellowship.

-- The fellowship project must commence after the notification of the award, and no later than 30 June 2019.
+- Fellowships must commence after notification of the award, and no later than 30 June 2020.

-- For individual awards, the fellowship is not transferable in cases where the approved Fellow cannot complete the fellowship.
+- The fellowship is not transferable in cases where the approved Fellow cannot complete the fellowship.

-- The applicant organisation must provide a financial acquittal statement to the department annually containing details of:
+- When requested by the department the applicant organisation must provide a financial acquittal statement containing details of: